 The capital projects fund holds all expenditure activity for purchase of capital assets through the library replacement plan, including furniture, fixtures, and equipment, major building repair and improvements, and computer equipment.
-Purchase of land, construction of buildings and related expenses are also included in this fund, as well as renovations and upgrades to the InfoZone News Museum located on the fourth floor of the Rawlings Library.
+Purchase of land, construction of buildings and related expenses are also included in this fund, as well as renovations and upgrades to the InfoZone News Museum which is moving to the first floor of the Rawlings Library.

-Fund balance at December 31, 2020 is \$10,395,503, an increase of \$8,187,264.
-This increase primarily relates to unspent proceeds from the issuance of the 2020 Certificates of Participation.
+Fund balance at December 31, 2021 is \$9,313,561, a decrease of \$1,081,942.
+A significant component of fund balance in both 2021 and 2020 relates to unspent proceeds from the issuance of the 2020 Certificates of Participation.